-- Prepare generalist social workers who are able to integrate the knowledge, values, and skills of the social work profession for competent practice in settings with individuals, families, groups, organizations, institutions, and communities. - Prepare students to become competent and effective professionals, to develop social work knowledge, and to provide leadership in the development of service delivery systems. - Prepare students who will demonstrate a commitment to continue their own professional growth and development, which may include graduate education in social work and other disciplines. - Acculturate students to the profession of social work through the study of the history, purposes, and philosophy. - Emphasize preparation for providing direct services to diverse populations, particularly African Americans, children, women, elderly, and those in rural areas, to alleviate poverty and oppression and to provide social and economic justice for all citizens. - Provide students with content about social contexts of social work practice, the changing nature of those contexts, the behavior found in systems, and the dynamics of change. - Prepare social workers to engage in prevention activities that promote well-being.
+- Prepare generalist social workers who are able to integrate the knowledge, values, and skills of the social work profession for competent practice in settings with individuals, families, groups, organizations, institutions, and communities. - Prepare students to become competent and effective professionals, to develop social work knowledge, and to provide leadership in the development of service delivery systems. - Prepare students who will demonstrate a commitment to continue their own professional growth and development, which may include graduate education in social work and other disciplines. - 4.
+Acculturate students to the profession of social work through the study of the history, purposes, and philosophy. - Emphasize preparation for providing direct services to diverse populations, particularly African Americans, children, women, elderly, and those in rural areas, to alleviate poverty and oppression and to provide social and economic justice for all citizens. - Provide students with content about social contexts of social work practice, the changing nature of those contexts, the behavior found in systems, and the dynamics of change.